ofallonlabs/saeedmirshekari/_src/blog/how-to-get-into-data-science-without-a-technical-background.md

 layout: blog_base_fatima.njk
 title: "How To Get Into Data Science Without A Technical Background? "
-description: If you’re passionate enough, setting foot into data science won’t be hard.
+description: If you’re passionate enough, setting foot into data science won’t be impossible.
 You just need proper guidance and direction.
 Here’s how you can become a data scientist.
 meta_title: How To Get Into Data Science From Non-IT Background | O’Fallon Labs
-meta_description: If you’re passionate enough, setting foot into data science won’t be hard.
+meta_description: If you’re passionate enough, setting foot into data science won’t be impossible.
 You just need proper guidance and direction.
 Here’s how you can become a data scientist.
 author: Fatima Haroon
 date: 2022-09-28T12:56:26.968Z
 tags: